avo-hq/docs.avohq.io/docs/2.0/recipes/multilingual-content.md

 **After v2.3.0**

-Use the `profile_menu` to add the language switching links.
+Use the `profile_menu` to add the language-switching links.

 ```ruby
 # config/initializers/avo.rb